 Can You Burn Cardboard Outside?

-The short answer is no. If you think that cardboard can be burned outside simply because it feels like a thicker form of paper, consider what it is treated with.
+The short answer is no. If you think cardboard can be burned outside simply because it feels like a thicker form of paper, consider how it is treated.

 Experts say that burning cardboard is terrible for the environment and should be avoided whenever possible because of the chemicals that cardboard may contain.

-When the fire is used to dispose of cardboard, these chemicals – including colored dyes and other toxins – are released into the atmosphere.
+When cardboard is disposed of by fire, chemicals—including colored dyes and other toxins—are released into the atmosphere.

 If your cardboard is dyed or colored, burning it may have even worse consequences.
-The fumes that are created when burned can prove harmful to living things and the planet.
+The fumes created when burned can harm living things and the planet.

 Frozen food boxes would be the same as those used for cereal boxes, except with frozen food packaging, the paperboard is combined with polyethylene (a #4 or LDPE plastic).
 LDPE is a plastic film that protects the box’s paper material when exposed to cold temperatures and moisture.